OxalisCommunity/oxalis/README.md

 * While we have tried to improve the Sample Implementation as much as possible, some issues remain:
 	- The signature on the SMP lookup reply is verified, however; the chain of trust for the SMP certificate is NOT checked.
-	- the outbound code does no check of the SSL credentials of the remote access point.
+	- the outbound code does no check the SSL credentials of the remote access point.
 	- the authentication level of the SAML token is fixed for all senders.
 Probably should be made variable.

-The latest and greatest [installation guide V2](/doc/install/install-v2.md)